cseanburns/systems-librarianship/src/1d-what-is-syslib.md

 [Abbott (1998)][abbott1998], writing on librarianship in the sociology of professions, illustrated how:

 > The future of librarianship thus hinges on what happens to the perpetually changing work of the profession in its
-> three contexts: the context of larger social and culture forces, the context of other competing occupations, and
+> three contexts: the context of larger social and cultural forces, the context of other competing occupations, and
 > the context of competing organizations and commodities.
 > To these complex contextual forces, any profession responds with varying policies and internal changes (pp. 434-5).

 Essentially, Abbott means that professions, like librarianship, are always changing.
 The mechanisms for that change are structural and cultural [(Abbott, 2010)][abbott2010], but a changing profession means that its "link of jurisdiction" (Abbott, 1998, p.
 435) changes, too.
-It not only changes, but professions constantly compete with each other over to adopt new areas of jurisdiction.
+It not only changes, but professions constantly compete with each other to adopt new areas of jurisdiction.
-So when we ask, as Martin (1998) did, whether librarians should learn information technologies or whether computer experts should learn libraries, I find myself thinking the prior is more important for libraries and their patrons.
+So when we ask, as Martin (1988) did, whether librarians should learn information technologies or whether computer experts should learn libraries, I find myself thinking the former is more important for libraries and their patrons.
 It means that librarians are expanding their jurisdiction by also becoming computer experts rather than computer experts expanding theirs.

-That leads us to the next questions: what does it mean to be a computer expert for a systems librarian?
+That leads us to the next question: what does it mean to be a computer expert for a systems librarian?
-What does a systems librarians need to do and know?
+What does a systems librarian need to do and know?

 The answer is that it is a mix.
-Some part of the work involves systems administration, but that has broad meanings, and systems librarianship is more specific.
+Some part of the work involves systems administration, but that has broad meaning, and systems librarianship is more specific.
 Or, it has a more specific domain: the domain of libraries and librarianship.

 A systems librarian might thus be considered a library systems administrator.